Natural Light: Time of Day & Weather

 If it’s sunny during midday, the landscape’s color can be very vibrant.
 It may go without saying, although the color of the water will depend on the weather.
 Meaning, if it’s sunny out, the water will reflect what is going on in the sky and the water will look more blue.
 If it’s cloudy out, the water will reflect what’s going on in the sky - and look more blue-grey.

-Midday is typically when the temperature and humidity are at it’s highest.
+Midday is typically when the temperature and humidity are at their highest.
 This can cause those having their photos taken to sweat profusely.
 Picture this: sweaty brows & patches of sweat on outfits, which is not the best look for a photo session.
-Not to mention, clients run the risk of there being other tourists at the shoot location during midday.
+Not to mention, clients risk having other tourists at the shoot location during midday.

 Just Outside of “Sunrise / Sunset” Golden Hour